Answers to frequently asked questions about voting at elections and referendums

 You do not need to show ID to vote.
 You will need to tell polling staff your full name and address.
 They will then mark your name in the register and give you your ballot paper/s.

 What happens in a polling station?

-When you arrive in the polling station you tell the staff your name and address so they can check that you are on the electoral register.
-If you have it, show them your polling card, but you will still be asked to confirm your full name and address.
+When you arrive in the polling station please tell the staff your name and address so they can check that you are on the electoral register.

-The staff at the polling station will give you the ballot papers for the election/s being held and you then go to the polling booth to mark the ballot selecting your individual preference.
+The staff at the polling station will give you the ballot papers for the elections and referendums being held and you then go to the polling booth to mark the ballot selecting your individual preference.